-With a lineup that stretches into six-digit territory when new and engines that range from a hybrid V6 to a twin-turbo V8, the Porsche Cayenne isn't your typical midsize SUV.
+With a lineup that stretches into six-digit territory when new, and with engines that range from a hybrid V6 to a twin-turbo V8, the Porsche Cayenne isn't your typical midsize SUV.
 Nor is it the most practical or family-friendly.
 Indeed, the Cayenne's relatively small cargo area, high load floor and lack of a third-row seat option limit its real-world functionality.

+But if it's spirited driving you want, there are few better.
+Thanks to its all-wheel-drive system, razor-sharp steering and superb brakes, the Porsche Cayenne demonstrates surprising dexterity around corners.
 In reviews, we've been astonished by the current Porsche Cayenne's athleticism.
-It can be hustled along a curving road with gusto, yet the ride manages to stay supple, even with the optional active dampers in their most aggressive setting.
+It can be hustled along a curving road with gusto, yet the ride remains supple, even with the optional active dampers in their most aggressive setting.
 If we were making a list of the most capable vehicles across all driving scenarios, the Cayenne would be right there at the top.

-Read the most recent 2015 Porsche Cayenne review.
+Read the most recent 2017 Porsche Cayenne review.